lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 This is a tutorial prepared for University of Washington MSE 544 class.
 In this tutorial, students will learn how to train and run YoloV5 on local machines; how to create GPU training clusters using Azure Machine Learning; how to depoly a project to Azure and running machine learning with Azure Machine Learning; and how to inference using trained model locally.

+In this tutorial, we would like to demonstrate how to build the work flow to adopt a model from a well documented open source model, and use cloud computing resources to train the model for your specific project.
+AML(Azure Machine Learning Studio) is also introduced to our students for the first time.
+AML provides a platform that we can build, train, and deploy machine learning models in the Microsoft Azure Cloud.
+Comparing with directly use Azure Cloud VM, AML also provide features and tools for users to monitor the performance of the models more efficiently.

+We also demonstrate how to use computer cluster instead of computer instance on cloud in this tutorial

 ## Table of Contents